Who else gets totally annoyed and stressed out by a messy, cluttered play space?

 So here we go!

-39 Things in Your Playroom or Kids’ Rooms To Throw Away Right Now (+ A FREE Printable Checklist!)
+39 Things in Your Playroom or Kids’ Rooms To Get Rid of Right Now (+ A FREE Printable Checklist!)

-Check out my list below of nearly 40 things to get rid of right now that you can use as a guide as you kick off your cleaning spree.
+Check out my list of nearly 40 things to either throw away or donate right now that you can use as a guide as you kick off your cleaning spree.
+The list includes things like:

-What’s even more exciting?
-I made you a FREE printable checklist of everything I’ve shared below so you can carry the list through your playroom and kids’ rooms as you’re searching for items to purge!
+I made you a FREE printable checklist so you can carry the list through your playroom and kids’ rooms as you’re searching for items to purge!

 All the items are broken down by category on the checklist, too, making your decluttering process that much more efficient.